Unknotting numbers of 2-spheres in the 4-sphere: Background

 By Smale \cite[Theorem D]{smale} and Hirsch \cite[Theorem 8.3]{hirsch1959immersions}, embedded surfaces in a orientable $4$-manifold are homotopic if and only if they are regularly homotopic, i.e.\ homotopic through immersions.
 Generically, there are only finitely many times during a regular homotopy at which the immersed sphere is not self-transverse -- at these times, double points of opposite sign are either introduced or cancelled.

 \begin{definition} The local model for the regular homotopy removing pairs of double points is called a \bit{Whitney move}; this homotopy is supported in a regular neighborhood of a \bit{Whitney disk} $W$.
-The inverse to this homotopy is called a \bit{finger move}, which is supported in a regular neighborhood of a \bit{guiding arc} $\alpha$.
-These homotopies are depicted in \autoref{fwpdf}.
+The inverse to this homotopy is called a \bit{finger move}, which is supported in a regular neighborhood of an arc $\alpha$ whose endpoints lie on the surface, and whose interior is embedded in the complement.
+We call the arc $\alpha$ a \bit{guiding arc for the finger move} (the analog in this context of the guiding arc from \autoref{stab}).
+These two homotopies are depicted in \autoref{fwpdf}.
 Also labelled in the figure are the \bit{Whitney arcs} $\omega_1$ and $\omega_2$, whose union is the boundary of the Whitney disk $W$.
-Each Whitney arc connects a pair of double points along a sheet of the immersed surface.
-More details can be found in \cite{freedman-quinn:4-manifolds}, as well as Casson's lectures in \cite{casson1986three}. \end{definition}
+Each Whitney arc connects a pair of double points along a sheet of the immersed surface. \end{definition}